Kitware/CMake/Help/prop_tgt/VERIFY_INTERFACE_HEADER_SETS.rst

 Otherwise, if C is enabled globally, the header is compiled as C. Otherwise, the header file is not compiled.

+If any verification targets are created, a top-level target called ``all_verify_interface_header_sets`` is created which depends on all verification targets.

 This property is initialized by the value of the :variable:`CMAKE_VERIFY_INTERFACE_HEADER_SETS` variable if it is set when a target is created.